odin-engine/ode_ecs/README.md

     ecs.view_init(&view1, &ecs1, {&positions, &ais})
 ```

 At this point, the view might be empty because it tracks entities as they are created/destroyed or as components are added/removed.
-If you create the view before creating entities, it will stay up to date.
+If you create the view before creating entities or adding/removing components, it will stay up to date.
 If you initialize your view at a later stage, you can use the `rebuild()` procedure to update it:

 ```odin
     ecs.rebuild(&view1)  // This operation might be relatively costly as it iterates over components